General Enquiries

 The Council currently has a finance committee and property & maintenance committee.
 See their terms of reference here:

-Property and Maintenance Committee terms of reference June 2021
+Property and Maintenance Committee terms of reference ammended May 2023

 Disabled entrance